 Tai Ping Sa Choi Kee

 Tai Ping Sa Choi Kee, which is located in an abandoned plaza, is the very definition of barebones with food arriving on paper plates and bowls.
-(Avoid visiting when it’s hot out because there’s no air conditioning.)
 Those willing to look beyond the surface will be rewarded with a great meal.
 Must-order dishes include the hand-shredded chicken and the salt and pepper wings lightly fried with garlic, chopped onion, and peppers.
 Drizzle the house-made spicy chile crisp over everything.

 Dun Huang is known for its northwest Chinese cuisine.
-The signature Lanzhou beef noodles is the must-order dish.
-Walk up to the clear glass window to watch your bowl come to life — from kneading the dough, pulling the noodles, and assembling it with a radish-beef broth, homemade chile oil, fatty beef chunks, green onion, and cilantro.
+The signature Lanzhou beef noodles make a must-order dish.
+Walk up to the clear glass window to watch a bowl come together — from kneading the dough, pulling the noodles, and assembling it with a radish-beef broth, homemade chile oil, fatty beef chunks, green onion, and cilantro.
 Dun Huang pulls eight different shapes of noodles, from extra-thin angel hair to extra-wide belts.
 Don’t forget to order a deep-fried flatbread marinated in cumin, Sichuan peppercorn, and dry chile oil.
 Other popular dishes include the cold eggplant salad, lamb tenderloin skewer, and sweet pork pita.

 Wagyu House by The X Pot

 Everything screams opulence at the X Pot, a collaboration between Xiang Tian Xia and Chubby Cattle restaurant groups.
-Expect luxury fine dining that includes a show as diners are treated to a traditional Beijing opera performance.
-Hot pots feature premium ingredients like A5 wagyu and imported fresh seafood.
+Expect fine dining plus a show, as diners are treated to a traditional Beijing opera performance.
+Hot pots feature premium ingredients like imported fresh seafood and A5 wagyu.
 X Pot sources wagyu from its own cattle farm in Japan and ships a whole cow to the restaurant daily to ensure the freshest sashimi, meatballs, and more.
 The house-special wagyu dripping pot and wagyu tomato oxtail soup are fan favorites.
 Teddy bear-shaped spice can be added to any hotpot.
-At the end of the meal, walk through a special machine that sprays citrus perfume to avoid smelling of hot pot.
+At the end of the meal, walk through a special machine that sprays citrus perfume to help diners avoid smelling of hot pot.